QuarkNerd/blog/tferguson/_posts/2016-03-03-modularizing-client-side-dependencies-with-jspm.md

     < "format cjs";

 The directories are in fact exactly the same except for a `.bower.json`, a `.jspm-hash` and a few innocuous looking strings that have been inserted at the top of some files.
-The first two files contain information like the source of the package, which commit is being used and the release tag that references it.
+The first two files contain information like the source of the package and which commit is being used.
+[This can help with identifying an outdated package that needs to be downloaded again](https://github.com/jspm/registry/issues/789).

 What about the strings? jspm uses some [rules](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md#user-content-module-format-detection) to determine the format of a module (global / commonjs / amd / esm) and what is being exported in the case of a global module.
 These strings are used by SystemJS in module loading to identify the format of the module, its exports and its dependencies.
 The rest of the code is *exactly* the same, the only difference is that we get module loading and dependency resolution for free!
 We can now remove the `bower_components` directory, we will not be needing it again.